This lighter has been a lifesaver, in more ways than one. One for smoking purposes which I doubt counts as a 'lifesaver'!

-While incarcerated (a very long story) for a short time, I soon learned the art of many things that I won't mention here!
-I learned how to split one matchstick into four.
-I learned how to light a cigarette without a match, butane gas, or petrol lighter, mainly because prisoners were not allowed fuel.
+While incarcerated (a long story) for a short time, I soon learned the art of many things.
+I learnt how to split one matchstick into four, and how to light a cigarette without a match, butane gas, or petrol lighter, mainly because prisoners were not allowed fuel.

 This type of lighter is fuel-free.
 It will work in the windiest of weathers, not that prisoners are allowed to venture out that much.
 And, It will last a lifetime, which was handy for those prisoners who were serving life!

 Now I'm a free man (woo-hoo), I still use this lighter on very windy days, or when my regular lighter is out of fuel.
 Even strangers admire it when I offer to light their smoke, when I see them having difficulty lighting their smokes in windy weather.

 This is a must-have, not just for people in windy places.
 It's perfect for camping — as a survival tool — or as a back-up when you run out of butane or petrol for your usual lighter.
 As long as you have enough wick (mop strands) and flints, you'll never run out of fuel.
 And, 'wick' and 'flint', which are all you need, are much safer than fuel.
 No need to ever buy petrol or butane canisters again.

 A. Three strands of a mop head.
 How do I know if I have the right mop head material?
 Set the tip on fire, then immediately blow it out.
 If it extinguishes immediately and starts to melt, it's no good.
 If it continues to burn like embers of a coal or wood fire, regardless of how hard you try to blow it out, then it's perfect. (as shown in the thumbnail image above)